microsoft/pxt-arcade/docs/skillmap/clicker/clicker1.md

 **🎉 Congrats 🎉**

 You have your very own clicker game!
+Play it in the simulator and see how many clicks you can get.

 Click **Finish** to return to the main page where you can share your game with family and friends to compare scores!